softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-iperf.md

 This tutorial will guide you through the definition of the iperf example and to upload it.

+!!!
+Note
+    This tutorial assumes that you use a Unix system.

 First of all create a folder where we can put all the necessary files.

 ```sh